KDE/documentation-docs-kdenlive-org/user_interface/ui_elements.rst

    * - 6 :guilabel:`spinner`
      - Used to increase or decrease a value one step at a time
    * - 7 :guilabel:`direct entry`
      - Used to enter a specific value.
 In most cases it is possible to use the :kbd:`Mouse wheel` to increase or decrease the value.
+Hold :kbd:`Shift` to increase by one (1), :kbd:`Ctrl` to increase by 10.
    * - 8 :guilabel:`button`
      - Used to enable a certain state while it is pushed in.
 Click again to make it come out.
    * - 9 :guilabel:`slider`
      - Allows for rapid changes of values.
 Drag the mouse left or right to move the slider.
 The value in an adjacent :guilabel:`direct entry` field is changed accordingly.
+Hold :kbd:`Shift` to increase by one (1), :kbd:`Ctrl` to increase by 10.
    * - 10 :guilabel:`action button`
      - Used to change a value in defined steps.
 Every click changes the value, wrapping at the end of the scale may occur.
    * - 11 :guilabel:`action icon`